Community Development & Planning

 Successor Agency/ Oversight Board

-The City of Ukiah Planning and Community Development Department endeavors to guide the City’s physical development in a manner consistent with fostering positive social and economic growth while maintaining alignment with the goals of the General Plan.
+The City of Ukiah Community Development and Planning Department endeavors to guide the City’s physical development in a manner consistent with fostering positive social and economic growth while maintaining alignment with the goals of the General Plan.

 Decision-Making & Advisory Bodies